buikhacnam/hardhat-fundme/README.md

 Problem: You want to use a <a href='https://docs.chain.link/docs/ethereum-addresses/'>Data Feed address</a> from a network to do some stuff on your contract, for example convert ETH to USD.
 But you only want to deploy the contract to hardhat / localhost network, but not the real network that Data Feed address belongs to.
 So where do you get the Data Feed address from?

 The anwer is to create a mock contract.
-Then deploy it to hardhat / localhost network, and then you can use the Data Feed address from the mock contract.
+Then deploy it to hardhat / localhost network, and then you can use the mock contract address as Data Feed address.

 In this project we will use a mock <a href='https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.6/tests/MockV3Aggregator.sol'>contract</a> from chainlink: